 - Google is respecting your canonical tag, and

-When you want your alternate page to be indexed
+Scenario 2: You want your alternate page to be indexed

 If you wish your “Alternate page with proper canonical tag” URL to be indexed, you need to remove the canonical tag pointing to another page.